ukush/BItcoin-Tx-Anomaly-Detection/README.md

 In a bitcoin transaction, there is nothing being ‘sent’ per say.
 Rather, the owner of a certain number of bitcoins specifies who the new owner will be.
 They first ‘lock’ these funds using a special locking script and a unique digital signature.
 These funds can now only be unlocked, or spent, by the user that owns a particular key, a key that the old owner specifies.
 This forms the _output _of a transaction.
 The outputs of a previous transaction become part of the input to the next transaction when a new owner wants to spend the funds that were sent to them by unlocking the unspent transaction outputs (UTXO) using their special key.

-**Anomalous Transactions**
+**Fraudulent Transactions**

-**What is an anomalous transaction?**
+**What is an fraudulent transaction?**

 An anomalous transaction is one that contains data points which are significantly different from those of a normal transaction.
-This can come in many forms.** **This paper describes some of the typical types or categories of anomalous transactions:
+This can come in many forms.
+This paper describes some of the typical types or categories of anomalous transactions:

 **Bitcoin theft**